Bay Ghost Shrimp, Neotrypaea californiensis

 Habitat: The Bay Ghost Shrimps reside in mudflats and sandy substrate in the intertidal zone of estuaries.
 They live in extensive burrow systems that can be 76 cm (2 feet 6 inches) long that have many branches that are shared with other small animals including copepods, crabs, shrimp, and worms that find food, shelter and protection within from predation.
 The Bay Ghost Crabs provide high levels of bioturbation to the local environment.

-Symbiosis: Inside their burrow systems, commensalism may occur between a variety of species including the snapping shrimp, the pea crab, and the goby shrimp.
-These species use the Bay Ghost Shrimp’s burrow as their own habitat too.
+Symbiosis: The Bay Ghost Strimps have an elaborate burrow system that they use as habitat and commensalism may occur between a variety of species including the snapping shrimp, the pea crab, and the goby shrimp.

 Reproduction: Females lay an egg that is attached to the females body.
 The eggs then hatch into planktonic larvae.
 They are very hardy, having the ability to survive without oxygen for as long as 6 days.